openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

 information is available to course authors for the students who are enrolled in their courses.

-Course staff should follow the policies established by their organizations and comply with the legal requirements of their locales to prevent public distribution or misuse of this information.
+Members of the course team should follow the policies established by their organizations and comply with the legal requirements of their locales to prevent public distribution or misuse of this information.

 .. **Question**: I just made this statement up.
 What guidance can/should we give, for immediate publication and in the future? (sent to Tena and Jennifer Adams 31 Jan 14)